btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 6. Notice that there are 4 tabs at the top of the window.
 These tabs are for selecting for Bulk Quantity, Indicating, and Demand readings, respectively.
 The last tab is for reviewing the selections and exporting.

 7. In each of the first 3 tabs, you will see a list of readings.
 These readings are the supported readings for the MeterMate file you imported. `Reading names in gold are considered 'popular'`.
-If you want to select a reading, simply click it and indicate which ____TODO selections you want.
+If you want to select a reading, simply click it and indicate which message configurations (DailyShift, DemandReset, OnRequestRead) you want.

 8. Once you have made your selections, you can review them by clicking the last tab.
 Here, you will see a list of all the selections you have made.
 If you want to make changes or remove a reading, double-click the the reading to take you back to the tab where you can make changes.